Dick Gaughan: 2000 to present day

+In 2025, two newspaper articles provided some updates on Gaughan's situation: in March, Colin Harper asked and answered the rhetorical question "Whatever Happened to Dick Gaughan?" in Belfast's News Letter, telling his own story of reaching out to Gaughan to see how he's doing, getting him on board in the idea to reissue some of his older out of print recordings, subsequently getting together with Scottish musicians Barbara Dickson and Karine Polwart to plan the realisation of this project as a 7CD+DVD box set under the title R/evolution: 1969–83, and promoting a correspondent crowdfunding campaign to pay for it (and a few extra releases to come).

+In November, Jude Rogers followed up in the Guardian interviewing Harper, paying respects to Gaughan the artist and recounting struggles over rights to some of his works, retelling the then already successful origin story of Harper-and-friends-the-box-set-compilers, and giving latest up-to-date information on Harper et al.'s Dick Gaughan Legacy Project and its upcoming rereleases of classic Dick Gaughan recordings.

+As of December 2025, the Dick Gaughan Legacy Project announces the release of R/evolution: 1969–83 "to the general public in January 2026" and advertises an "associated single-vinyl release", Live at the BBC: 1972–79, as available for pre-order – both via Last Night From Glasgow – on its website.

 Vocal and guitar styles

 Gaughan sings in Scots (his first language), English and, occasionally, Gaelic.
 His voice has been described by some as "capable of turning from aching tenderness to the high dudgeon of political rage within the space of a line, or, on occasion, even in the turn of a single word".

 He plays guitar in a variety of tunings, using both flatpicking and fingerpicking styles and has acknowledged Doc Watson and Hank Snow (flatpickers), Davey Graham, Bert Jansch and Martin Carthy (fingerpickers) as his prime influences.
 He has recorded extensively as a session musician and has been called "one of the finest and most original guitarists in the British Isles".

 Gaughan's live performances are noted for their passion and intensity.
 According to The Rough Guide to World Music "[his] passionate artistry towers like a colossus above three decades"; while another reviewer has commented that "in live performance he generates the sort of voodoo intensity you expect from the rawest blues, but hardly from the cosily insular world of British folk".